nloyfer/meth_atlas/README.md

 - Contains a header (columns names).
 - The first column must be Illumina IDs.

-The reference atlas used on the paper is supplied in this repository - "reference_atlas.csv".
+The reference atlas used on the paper is supplied in this repository - *reference_atlas.csv*.

 ### samples
 A file containing one or more samples, with similar requirements as the atlas file (csv, header, index column).